 }

-// The AccessKey pair of an Alibaba Cloud account has access permissions on all API operations.
+// The AccessKey pair of an Alibaba Cloud account has permissions to call all API operations.
 We recommend that you use the AccessKey pair of a RAM user to call API operations or perform routine O&M.

 // In this example, ApsaraVideo VOD reads the AccessKey pair from the environment variables to implement identity verification for API access.
 Before you run the sample code, configure the environment variables ALIBABA_CLOUD_ACCESS_KEY_ID and ALIBABA_CLOUD_ACCESS_KEY_SECRET.